 As it’s far from the coastline, prices for the accommodations and the food are higher than in-land.
 Therefore, don’t expect to arrive in a luxury Eco-lodge (except for Punta Faro).
 And be indulgent if there is a power cut or a water restriction.
 As Bob says, Simple life, happy life.

-Finally, before you leave, don’t forget to take a look at all our tips for travelling in Colombia.
+Finally, before you leave, don’t forget to take a look at all our tips for traveling in Colombia.
 They may well help make your stay a little more enjoyable.

 Keep me for Later